Eva-Kuk/unique-wings/TESTING.md

 ## Encountered Issues
 ---

-**Project Bugs And solutions**
+**Project Bugs and Solutions**
 ---
 While working on this project I encountered the following problems which I tried to solve in the following way:
 1. ERROR: IntegrityError at/accounts/login/ unique constrant failed:profiles.user_id showed while registering new user and trying to sign in
 ![integrity error](wireframes/testing/integrity-error.png)
     SOLVING BY:
-    - Checking for code differences in diffchecker (came out correct) ,
+    - Checking for code differences in diffchecker (came out correct),
     - Created a new superuser (still left with the same error),
-    - Deleted the db.sqlite3 file in workspace, make and run migrations, loaded my fixtures for categories.json and product.json, then created a new superuser (still didn't work)
+    - Deleted the db.sqlite3 file in workspace, make and run migrations, loaded my fixtures for categories.json and product.json, then created a new superuser (still didn't work),
-    - Checked all related files and the issue was forgotten undo uncommited lines in models.py
+    - Checked all related files and the issue was forgotten undo uncommitted lines in models.py
         - from
     ![integrity error bug](wireframes/testing/integrity-error-bug.png)
         - to
     ![integrity error solution](wireframes/testing/integrity-error-solved.png)

-2. ERROR: while making purchase on the site and receivind an order confirmation on the profile site and success message the confirmation email doesn't appear in the terminal.
+2. ERROR: while making purchases on the site and receiving an order confirmation on the profile site and success message the confirmation email doesn't appear in the terminal.
 Instead the error `POST /checkout/wh/HTTP/1.1 500 146184` and TemplateDoesntExist received
 ![confirmation-email-error](wireframes/testing/confirmation-email-error.png)
     SOLVED BY:
    - Checking for typos and correct place for **confirmation_emails** folder and webhook_handler.py